ibm-cloud-docs/atracker/overview.md

 You can use {{site.data.keyword.atracker_short}}, a platform service, to manage auditing events at the account-level by configuring targets and routes that define where auditing data is routed. {{site.data.keyword.atracker_short}} can only route events that are generated in [supported regions](/docs/atracker?topic=atracker-regions).
 Other regions, where {{site.data.keyword.atracker_short}} is not available, continue to manage events by using [{{site.data.keyword.atracker_short}} hosted event search](/docs/atracker?topic=atracker-getting-started).

+The following table outlines the locations where you can configure {{site.data.keyword.atracker_short}} to collect and manage auditing events:

 See [locations](/docs/atracker?topic=atracker-regions) for the locations where you can configure {{site.data.keyword.atracker_short}} to collect and manage auditing events.

 You can use {{site.data.keyword.atracker_short}} to manage events from enabled-services in the account.
 To see the list of services that generate events that you can manage by using {{site.data.keyword.atracker_short}}, see [Services generating events](/docs/atracker?topic=atracker-cloud_services_atracker).
 Other services that generate events in the account, you can continue to manage these events by using [{{site.data.keyword.atracker_short}} hosted event search](/docs/atracker?topic=atracker-getting-started).
 To see the list of services that you cannot manage through {{site.data.keyword.atracker_short}}, see [Other services](/docs/atracker?topic=atracker-cloud_services_other).